ralienpp/hello-at90usbkey2/readme.rst

 | 2           | LED control          | Control     | Appropriate for commands issued every  |
 |             |                      |             | now and then.                          |
 +-------------+----------------------+-------------+----------------------------------------+

+Interrupt endpoints are not necessary for now, as there are no device-initiated actions.
+However, they may be added in the future.

 Howto